Pāuatahanui Wildlife Reserve

 Pāuatahanui Wildlife Reserve is a wetland reserve at the eastern edge of the Pāuatahanui Inlet of the Porirua Harbour in Porirua, New Zealand.
 The reserve contains the most significant area of saltmarsh in the lower North Island of New Zealand.
 It also includes tidal mudflats, shrub lands and regenerating coastal forest.
 The reserve covers 50 ha, of which the Department of Conservation owns 46 hectares, and Forest & Bird owns the remaining 4 hectares under covenant to the Queen Elizabeth II Trust.
 The reserve is managed by a committee of Forest & Bird representatives in association with the Department of Conservation.

 History

-The area had previously degraded into a wasteland that included a go-cart track, playing fields, demolition spoil, farm land and a cattleyards.
+The area had previously degraded into a wasteland that included a go-kart track, playing fields, demolition spoil, farm land and a cattleyards.
 Work on restoration began in 1984.

 In 1985 the area was made into a Wildlife Management Reserve.
 This involved the development of ponds, walking tracks and viewing hides.
 The reserve was officially opened on 15 April 1989.